 This post may contain affiliate links.
 Read disclosure policy.

-I love to make my own seasonings at home.
-It’s inexpensive, there are no added preservatives and they’re made with classic spices you probably already have on hand.
+I love making my own seasonings at home, they’re inexpensive, lower in sodium, free from preservatives, and made with classic spices you probably already have in your pantry.

 Spices Needed for Chili Seasoning